 Scoring: Speed to deployment will be scored on a sliding scale based on proof of preliminary planning efforts provided in the application.
 Proof of these efforts may include documentation providing proof of existing rights of way, easements, or pole attachment access in the project area; documentation of permit processes that are underway; documentation showing preliminary engineering designs; documentation showing inventory of bills of sale for project materials; or other convincing documentation showing preliminary project plans.
-Two points will be awarded for each type of documentation submitted in the application up to eight points.
+One point will be awarded for each type of documentation submitted in the application up to four points.
+There are five different categories of documentation; applicants may submit documentation from any four of these categories in order to receive the full 4 points.